Not just zines, but about people

 Besides taking that step in providing a platform for queer creatives to showcase their work and network, QZF is very much about the craft of making zines as well.
-Sure, the general population is still appreciative of the handmade and the personal elements in works.
+Sure, the general population still appreciates the personal elements in handmade works.
 But what else is there?

 A part of going back to zines is nostalgia.
 It brings us back to a time when we do these things on the regular.
-There is intimacy in engaging with a zine, like you go through the pages and this is the zinester’s handwriting, thoughts and they all took the time to print, bind and circulate.
+There is intimacy in engaging with a zine, like you go through the pages and this is the zinester’s handwriting and thoughts.
+And they all took the time to print, bind and circulate.

-One of the other QZF organisers, Joy mentioned To Gabbi that when you create a zine, there is a possibility of a relationship and when you read, you engage with the relationship.
-And that was evident at the fair itself, with a mixed turn out of a much younger queer crowd to families attending with their children.
-People felt that freedom to just be themselves - going around to interact with others if they wanted to or found their own space to decompress.
+Gabbi recalls Joy, another QZF organiser, saying that you create a zine, there is a possibility of a relationship and when you read, you engage with the relationship.
+And that was evident at the fair, where attendees included a young queer crowd and families with children.
+People felt the freedom to just be themselves, as they went around interacting with others, if they wanted to, or finding their own space to decompress.

-Gabbi recalled: "There was a young boy who just went ‘wow’ at the things he saw.
-He was talking to his brothers and going around the booths being very encouraging about the work.
+According to Gabbi, “There was a young boy who just went ‘wow’ at the things he saw.
+He was talking to his brothers and going to the booths, being very encouraging about the work.
 He said it was so great to be here.
 Besides that, someone came with their pet bird.
 It was really nice overall.”

-Now that it has been about a year since the first edition of QZF, the queer community still finds themselves seeking out more explicitly queer events which is severely lacking.
-There are club nights and the occasional theatre performances, but beyond those options, there are few places or events that you can really engage with.
-“Performances are something you watch and then you go home, they aren’t necessarily something you can be a part of.
+A year since the first edition of QZF, the queer community is still seeking out more explicitly queer events.
+There are club nights and the occasional theatre performances.
+But otherwise, there are few places or events that you can really engage with.
+“Performances are something you watch and then you go home.
+They aren’t necessarily something you can be a part of.
 Also, they are not always affordable.
 They can be pricey entertainment,” explained Gabbi.

-“I’d like to see more accessible queer spaces — friendly bathrooms and how to be thoroughly inclusive.
+“I’d like to see more accessible queer spaces — friendly bathrooms — and how to be thoroughly inclusive.
 Disability rights are fairly new, and it will take a while to properly consider what they need and rewrite the narrative on this globally as well as in Singapore.
-It is quite disappointing how many events don’t give a shit about how accessible their space or event is, to people with autism for example.
-Some elements are too in your face and overwhelming for them, and that just excludes people.”
+It is quite disappointing how many events don’t give a shit how accessible their space or event is for people with autism, for example.
+Some elements are too-in-your face and overwhelming for them, and that just excludes people.”

-With our conversation shifting to inclusivity, we discussed why representation is important for the community and why visibility is a priority, especially in the media.
+With our conversation shifting to inclusivity, we discussed why representation was important for the community and why visibility was a priority, especially in the media.
 In Singapore, where we might be conservative, this is no longer an excuse to not engage in conversation about queer rights when the consequences are so severe.
 Being relatively safe, perhaps we should make that effort to talk about these things or even engage in simple courtesies like asking another person for their preferred pronouns.
-We might be ‘comfortable’ here but it is no longer good enough.
+We might be ‘comfortable’ here, but it is no longer good enough.

 “It is also about mental health as well as the sense of self.
 This is so important, and is influenced by whether you see yourself represented and validated within the community — personally and on a wider scale.
-There are more community spaces available online but we may not know where to go outside of that.
-What we are trying to do with QZF is to create a way people can feel tangible part of the community.
+There are more community spaces available online, but we may not know where to go outside of those.
+What we are trying to do with QZF is to create a way for people to feel like they are a tangible part of the community.
 When you think about it, when you identify as queer, your relationship with your family might not always be great and family doesn’t always feel like family.
 Then we have to look for it elsewhere.”